 There is deposition of IgA immune complexes in small vessels.

 - skin: 95-100%, usually the first organ to get involved

 May show evidence of bowel wall thickening due to haemorrhage and/or evidence of bowel obstruction.
 Plain film features are however non-specific.

 May show evidence of separation of bowel loops, "thumbprinting" and/or mucosal thickening.

 May show multifocal bowel thickening, lymphadenopathy, mesenteric oedema and vascular engorgement.
-Although non-specific, CT findings may aid in the diagnosis of HSP in a young patient with acute gastrointestinal illness along with other, e.g. cutaneous features of HSP.
-Intussusception typically ileoileal can also be identified.
+Although non-specific, CT findings may aid in the diagnosis of IgA vasculitis in a young patient with acute gastrointestinal illness along with other, e.g. cutaneous features of IgA vasculitis.
+Intussusception, typically ileoileal type, is also seen.

 Echogenic kidneys, target or doughnut sign in case of intussusception.
-HSP has also been shown to cause massive scrotal oedema, and can be a source of severe pain in young boys 9.
+IgA vasculitis has also been shown to cause massive scrotal oedema, and can be a source of severe pain in young boys 9.

 - small bowel intussusception

 - small bowel obstruction

 - small bowel infarction: 3-5% 3